ooni/probe-cli/internal/tutorial/measurex/chapter08/README.md

 ### Build an []HTTPEndpoint and run serial measurements

 Here we call `AllHTTPEndpointsForURL` like we did in the previous chapter.
-However, note that we pass to it the whole content of `m.DNS`, which now contains not only the A/AAAA lookups results but also the HTTPS lookup results.
+However, note that we pass it the whole content of `m.DNS`, which now contains not only the A/AAAA lookups results but also the HTTPS lookup results.